ibis-project/ibis/docs/web/getting_started.md

     <img class="img-fluid" alt="" src="{{ base_url }}/static/img/install/jupyterlab_home.png"/>

-5. In the first cell of the notebook, you can import {{ main.project_name }} and check the version with:
+5. In the first cell of the notebook, you can import {{ ibis.project_name }} and check the version with:

         import ibis
         ibis.__version__

-6. Now you are ready to use {{ main.project_name }}, and you can write your code in the next cells.
+6. Now you are ready to use {{ ibis.project_name }}, and you can write your code in the next cells.

 ## Tutorials

-You can learn more about {{ main.project_name }} in the [tutorials](https://mybinder.org/v2/gh/ibis-project/ibis/master?filepath=docs%2Fsource%2Fnotebooks%2Ftutorial),
+You can learn more about {{ ibis.project_name }} in the [tutorials](https://mybinder.org/v2/gh/ibis-project/ibis/master?filepath=docs%2Fsource%2Fnotebooks%2Ftutorial),
 and more about JupyterLab in the [JupyterLab documentation](https://jupyterlab.readthedocs.io/en/stable/user/interface.html).